bbfrederick/capcalc/INSTALL.md

 Usage
 ------------

-Execute any of the commands to run rapidtide on the sample data:
+Execute any of the commands to run capcalc on the sample data:

 ```bash
 # run rapidtide2 to perform dynamic global signal regression (dGSR) on an fMRI file[1]: